centic9/CommonCrawlDocumentDownload/README.md

 #### Adjust which files are found

-There are two things that you can tweak:
+There are a few things that you can tweak:

-* The file-extensions that are detcted as download-able files is handled in the class Extensions
+* The file-extensions that are detcted as download-able files are handled in the class Extensions
+* The mime-types that are detcted as download-able files isare handled in the class MimeTypes
-* The starting Block-Number is currently set as constant in class org.dstadler.commoncrawl.ReadAndDownload, this way you can also re-start a download that was interrupted before
+* The starting file-index (of the aprox.
+300 cdx-files) is currently set as constant in class org.dstadler.commoncrawl.index.DownloadURLIndex, this way you can also re-start a download that was interrupted before

 ### Ideas

-* By adding a new implementation of BlockProcesser (likely re-using existing stuff by deriving from one of the available implementations), you can do things like streaming processing of the file instead of storing the file locally, which will avoid using too much disk-space
+* Old Index: By adding a new implementation of BlockProcesser (likely re-using existing stuff by deriving from one of the available implementations), you can do things like streaming processing of the file instead of storing the file locally, which will avoid using too much disk-space